 Jonathan Wright aged 75 years was buried in the churchyard at St James on July 9th, 1869.

-Ann Wright was also buried in the churchyard at Great Ellingham on 9th May, 1878 aged 84 years.
+Ann Wright died at the age of 84.
+She was buried in the churchyard at Great Ellingham on 9th May, 1878.

 Brothers Samuel and Jonathan Wright

 Samuel Wright junior continued to live at Low Common.